Skip to content

 Dog-friendly Pubs & Eateries in the Cotswolds

 Expect locally grown produce, in wisteria-clad, oak-beamed historic buildings in the prettiest of villages.
-In addition to the fabulous food and hospitality, you’ll also find that your dog is just as welcome as you are, and may even be invited to rub noses with the locals’ hounds who will be equally pleased to make friends.
+In addition to the fabulous food and hospitality, you’ll also find that your dog is just as welcome as you are.
+They may even be invited to rub noses with the locals’ hounds who will be equally pleased to make friends.

 Four-legged friends are also welcome in cafes, where they are likely to be offered a treat or two.
 Treats may also be offered in the pubs, as well as doggy biscuits, their own gourmet food, doggy beer and maybe even a map of local walks too!

-There are some fabulous dog-friendly gastropubs in the area that conform to these picture-perfect places with food to match; like the Daylesford-owned Wild Rabbit in Kingham or the Potting Shed in Crudwell, serving pub classics with their own unique spin.
+There are some fabulous dog-friendly gastropubs in the area that conform to these picture-perfect places with food to match.
+For example, there’s the Daylesford-owned Wild Rabbit in Kingham or the Potting Shed in Crudwell, serving pub classics with their own unique spin.

 We’ve put together some of our favourite dog-friendly Cotswold eateries where you and your dog can enjoy fine dining, an afternoon tea and perfect gastropub fayre.